 The Porter-Cologne Water Quality Control Act (Porter-Cologne Act), Section 1601-1607 of the CDFG code, delegates responsibility to the State Water Resource Control Board (SWRCB) for water rights and water quality protection and directs the nine Statewide RWQCBs to develop and enforce water quality standards within their jurisdiction.
 The Porter-Cologne Act requires any entity discharging waste, or proposing to discharge waste, within any region that could affect the quality of the "waters of the State" to file a "report of waste discharge" with the appropriate RWQCB.
 The appropriate RWQCB then must issue a permit, referred to as a waste discharge requirement (WDR).
-WDRs implement water quality objectives reasonably required for that purpose, other waste discharges, and the need to prevent nuisances (California Water Code Section 13263) (SWRCB 2017).
+WDRs implement water quality control plans and take into consideration the beneficial uses to be protected, the water quality objectives reasonably required for that purpose, other waste discharges, and the need to prevent nuisances (California Water Code Section 13263) (SWRCB 2017).